cartrawler/cartrawler.github.io/_collections/_section_ios/inpath.md

 <h5>Initialising CTContext for Inpath</h5>

 Allows a customer to reserve a car rental product to accompany their flight, this product forms part of the customer’s  flight itenary.
-See code to right for available methods and callbacks for in path.
+See code snippet above for available methods and callbacks for in path.

 <dl>
   <dt>clientID</dt><dd>A <b>required</b> client ID, required to use the CarTrawler API.</dd>